telerik/blazor-docs/components/grid/grouping/load-on-demand.md

     * The expanded state of the groups is not preserved if a new set of items is fetched.

+* When Exporting only the current page of data from the grid (`AllPages=false`), the exported file will not contain child data for collapsed groups.

 ## See Also